-The trustee for the transition bonds will be named in the prospectus supplement.
+The trustee for each series of transition bonds will be named in the applicable prospectus supplement.

 The Restructuring Act's mandate to transition to a competitive electric market created stranded investment and other balances for electric utilities within the State of Texas.
 The Restructuring Act permits electric utilities to recover true-up balances through the issuance of transition bonds pursuant to and supported by an irrevocable financing order issued by the PUCT.
 The Restructuring Act also permits the PUCT to impose an irrevocable nonbypassable transition charge on all retail electric customers within a utility's certificated service territory as it existed on May 1, 1999, for payment of the transition bonds.
 We refer to this area in this prospectus and the prospectus supplement, with regard to CenterPoint Houston and the integrated utility, as "CenterPoint Houston's service territory."
 The amount and terms for collections of these transition charges are governed by one or more financing orders issued to an electric utility by the PUCT.
 The Restructuring Act permits an electric utility to transfer its rights and interests under a financing order, including the right to impose, collect and receive transition charges, to a special purpose entity formed by the electric utility to issue debt securities secured by the right to receive revenues arising from the transition charges.
 The electric utility's right to receive the transition charges, all revenues and collections resulting from the transition charges and its other rights and interests under a financing order, upon transfer to the issuing entity, constitute transition property.
 Under the Restructuring Act, transition property does not come into existence until an electric utility first transfers to an assignee or pledges in connection with the issuance of transition bonds its rights under a related financing order.
 However, for convenience of reference in this prospectus and the prospectus supplement, the transfer of CenterPoint Houston's rights under such a financing order is sometimes referred to as the sale or purchase of transition property.
 References in this prospectus to a "financing order" are to a financing order of the PUCT as described above.
 Unless the context indicates otherwise, the reference is to the financing order issued by the PUCT on September 18, 2007 which is further described below.
+Any subsequent financing order relating to a separate series of transition bonds will be described in the applicable prospectus supplement.

-On September 18, 2007, the PUCT issued a financing order to CenterPoint Houston authorizing the issuance of transition bonds in an aggregate amount not to exceed the Securitizable Balance as of the date the Bonds are issued and up-front qualified costs, subject to certain caps, as set forth in the financing order.
-Please read "CenterPoint Houston's Financing Order" for a discussion of the qualified costs authorized in the financing order, which we refer to in this prospectus and the prospectus supplement as "qualified costs."
+On September 18, 2007, the PUCT issued a financing order to CenterPoint Houston authorizing the issuance of transition bonds in one or more series in an aggregate amount not to exceed the Securitizable Balance as of the date the Bonds are issued and up-front qualified costs, subject to certain caps, as set forth in the financing order.
+Please read "CenterPoint Houston's Financing Order" for a discussion of the qualified costs authorized in the financing order, which we refer to in this prospectus and any applicable prospectus supplement as "qualified costs."

-The primary transactions underlying the offering of the transition bonds are as follows:
+The primary transactions underlying the offering of each series of transition bonds are as follows:

-- CenterPoint Houston will sell transition property to us in exchange for the net proceeds from the sale of the transition bonds, - We will sell the transition bonds, which will be secured primarily by the transition property, to the underwriters named in the prospectus supplement, and
+- CenterPoint Houston will sell transition property to us in exchange for the net proceeds from the sale of a series of transition bonds, - We will sell the series of transition bonds, which will be secured primarily by the related transition property, to the underwriters named in the prospectus supplement, and